n42r/n42r.github.io/index.md

 - Building new methods ([[1]](https://link.springer.com/chapter/10.1007/978-3-642-16111-7_14), [[2]](https://ebooks.iospress.nl/volumearticle/6006)) to make robots smarter, as well as developing Artificial Intelligence players for games.
 - Collaborating on an early-stage business venture (intelligent recipe service) with millions in potential users, and developed an open-source music management tool.

 In my previous roles, such as Research Associate at the University of Bamberg and Team Leader at TayaIT, I've honed my skills in developing innovative technologies, empathetic agile leadership, and cross-functional collaboration.
-I'm comfortable at working with distributed architectures, modular monoliths (clean/hexagonal architecture), and HTTP API interfaces.
+I'm experienced at designing cloud-native system architectures (stateless nodes, docker containers, HTTP API interfaces).
 My technical proficiencies include Python, Flask, WSGI, Linux CLI, Docker, MongoDB, Neo4j, MySQL, Google Firebase Cloud, and RDF/Semantic Data.
 And formerly Java, C++, and LISP.

 I possess two distinct strength clusters: I am a strategic and critical thinker with a decisive, no-nonsense approach, adept at making decisions under uncertainty and leading initiatives.
 I am also an enthusiastic, empathetic team player known for flexibility, resilience, and creative thinking.

 In my free time I'm an avid reader (non-fiction), music history buff, and an aspiring yogi.